zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/storageclass.md

 # StorageClass for CSI

-The following CSI StorageClass enables your tenants to create volumes using their token stored in a secret in the their namespace.
+The following CSI StorageClass enables your tenants to create volumes using their token stored in a secret in their namespace.

 When using CSI, the storage class references the secret for the three types of supported
 operations: